Puerto Rico Oversight, Management, and Economic Stability Act: Response

 In July 2019, Puerto Rican singers such as Bad Bunny, La India, Ricky Martin, and Residente led massive protests in Old San Juan demanding end of the Governor's reign and La Junta.
 Hundreds of thousands of people rallied for then-Governor Ricardo Rosello to “resign and take La Junta with you," and "cancel the debt."
 Many argue PROMESA amounts to the return of colonial rule over Puerto Rico.
 Filmmaker Francis Negrón-Muntaner stated that the Board is "composed of individuals with deep ties to the banking and investment world—including some involved in producing the debt crisis—and granted them broad powers over Puerto Rico’s elected government to assure that creditors will be paid.”
 In September 2019, thirteen members of the United States Congress included Alexandria Ocasio-Cortez and Bernie Sanders signed a letter that demanded that La junta disclose its conflicts of interest.

 On February 22, 2021, U.S. Representative Nydia Velázquez (D–NY) introduced the first amendment to PROMESA, the Puerto Rico Recovery Accuracy in Disclosures Act of 2021 or PRRADA to combat conflicts of interest related to debt recovery.
 The bill “requires professionals employed in debt adjustment cases involving Puerto Rico to file verified statements disclosing their connections with the debtor, creditors, and other interested parties before seeking compensation for their services.”
 On February 24, 2021, the amendment passed unanimously.

+Throughout its existence, the Board has received criticism for imposing directives with a colonial mindset and for employing austerity measures on a territory that cannot control the value of its own currency or seek emergency liquidity from international funding sources.
+PROMESA has driven the closure of hundreds of public schools, disrupting communities and concentrating students in overcrowded facilities, although some closures were caused by Puerto Rico's long-term population decline.
+Budget cuts at The University of Puerto Rico (UPR) have nearly tripled tuition, slashed financial aid, and threatened closure of smaller campuses, leading to declining enrollment and retention.
+The cuts have also caused teacher layoffs, reduced academic programs, deferred facility maintenance, reduced library services and research support, while students report inadequate classroom supplies, including basic items like toilet paper.
+The educational crisis is accelerating emigration, especially among young people and working families, further weakening Puerto Rico’s economic base and social future.

+In June 2025, Puerto Rico Senate President Thomas Rivera Schatz introduced a resolution demanding that the United States Congress and the President of the United States dissolve the Puerto Rico Fiscal Oversight Board.